d141/wl-terraform-quickstart-1/README.md

 This Terraform Quickstart is meant to be a **foundation** for creating reusable White Label Databricks solution within your AWS environment.

+**Disclaimers**:
-**Disclaimer**: There is no dedicated warranty or support for this Terraform script.
+- There is no dedicated warranty or support for this Terraform script.
 Please raise GitHub issues as needed.
+- Please contact your Databricks representative if you're interested in a white label solution.
+This QuickStart will **not** work on a standard Databricks account.

 # Getting Started